grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 A new field will be added to the parsed CDS resource representation containing the value of this field.

+The xds_cluster_impl LB policy will be responsible for setting the max_connections_per_subchannel attribute based on this xDS configuration.
+Note that it makes sense to do this in the xds_cluster_impl LB policy instead of the cds policy for two reasons: first, this is where circuit breaking is already configured, and second, this policy is in the right location in the LB policy tree regardless of whether [A75] has been implemented yet.
+Note that post-[A74], this will not require adding any new fields in the xds_cluster_impl LB policy configuration.

 ### Transport Reporting Current MAX_CONCURRENT_STREAMS